mbgimot/CV/README.md

 #### Haberdasher's Aske's School for Boys'
 - A-Levels: Economics (A), Mathematics (A), Further Mathematics (A) and French (A)
+- 100% in my Further Mathematics A-Level and achieved a gold award at the Senior Mathematics Challenge
 - 10 GCSE’s: 8 A*s, 2 Bs
 - British champion in karting for Junior Max [aged 14-16], winning team in the BUKC championship
 - WOHAA [Wings of Hope Appreciation Award – raised in excess of £3000 to charity]